In this PostgreSQL tutorial, we will discuss how to insert multiple rows in PostgreSQL in a single statement.

 In the above syntax,

-- table_name1 is the name of the table where you want to insert the rows.
+- table_name1 is the table name where you want to insert the rows.

 - column_list1 is the list of the columns from the table_name1 whose values you want to insert.

-- table_name2 in the SELECT query is the name of the table from where you want to export the rows(data) to the table_name1.
+- table_name2 in the SELECT query is the table name from which you want to export the rows(data) to table_name1.

-- column_list2 is the list of the columns to be selected by the SELECT query from the table table_name2.
+- column_list2 is the list of the columns selected by the SELECT query from the table table_name2.

-- You can also filter selected-rows by adding a WHERE clause followed by a condition.
+- You can filter selected rows by adding a WHERE clause followed by a condition.

-- NOTE – The column_list in the SELECT query must match with the column_list specified in the INSERT INTO statement.
+- NOTE: The column_list in the SELECT query must match the column_list specified in the INSERT INTO statement.

 Example: